-$$\begin{array}{c} C & - B & - A & - \cdots & - B & - A & - C & - B & - A \\ \begin{pmatrix} 1 & 1 & 1 & 1 & 1 & 1 \\ A & - B & - C & - \cdots & - B & - C \\ 0 & 0 & 0 & 0 & 0 & 0 \end{array} \begin{array}{c} A & - B & - \cdots & - A & - B & - C \\ 0 & 0 & 0 & 0 & 0 & 0 \end{array}$$
+$$\begin{pmatrix} C-B-A-\dots -A-C-B-A-C-\dots -C-B-A\\ I & I & I & I & I & I & I \\ A-B-C-\dots -B-C-A-B-C-\dots -A-B-C\\ 0 & 0 & 0 & 0 & 0 & 0 & 0 \end{pmatrix}$$

 Similarly to the proof for weak agreement, the middle two devices receiving the stimulus enter the FIRE state at time t, as their behavior through time t is the same as that of the correct nodes in G which have received the stimulus and fire at time t.
 Because of the communication delay, there is not enough time for "news" from the distant nodes to reach these devices.
 By repeated use of the agreement property, all the devices in S must fire at time t.
 But through time t, the middle two devices not receiving the stimulus behave exactly as correct nodes in G which do not receive the stimulus (the input 0 case).
-Thus they do not fire at time t, a contradiction. $\Box$
+Thus, they do not fire at time t, a contradiction.

-6 Approximate agreement
+6. Approximate Agreement

-Next, we turn to two versions of the approximate agreement problem [7, 11].
-We call them simple approximate agreement and $(\varepsilon, \delta, \gamma)$ agreement.
-In these problems, nodes have real values as inputs and choose real numbers as a result.
+Next, we turn to two versions of the approximate agreement problem [DLPSW,MS].
+We call them simple approximate agreement and $(\varepsilon, \delta, \gamma)$ -agreement.
+In these problems nodes have real values as inputs and choose real numbers as a result.
 The goal is to have the results close to each other and to the inputs.
-In order to obtain the strongest possible impossibility result, we formulate very weak versions of the problems.
+To obtain the strongest possible impossibility result, we formulate very weak versions of the problems.

 For the following two theorems we use only the Locality and Fault axioms.
-We do not need the Bounded-delay locality axiom used for the weak agreement and firing squad results.
+We do not need the Bounded-Delay Locality axiom used for the weak agreement and firing squad results.

-6.1 Simple approximate agreement
+6.1.
+Simple Approximate Agreement

-First, we turn to the simple approximate agreement problem [7].
-The version we examine is based on that in [7].
-Each correct node has a real value from the interval [0, 1] as input, runs its device and chooses a real value.
-Correct behaviors (those in which at least n-m nodes are correct) must satisfy the following conditions.
+First, examine a version of the simple approximate agreement problem [DLPSW].
+Each correct node has a real value from the interval [0,1] as input, runs its device, and chooses a real value.
+Correct behaviors (those in which at least n - f nodes are correct) must satisfy the following conditions.

 Agreement.
 The maximum difference between values chosen by correct nodes must be strictly smaller than the maximum difference between the inputs, or be equal to the latter difference if it is zero.

 Validity.
 Each correct node chooses a value within the range of the inputs of the nodes.

-Theorem 5.
-Simple approximate agreement is not possible in inadequate graphs.
+Theorem 5: Simple approximate agreement is not possible in inadequate graphs.

 The proof is almost exactly that for Byzantine agreement.
-Here, we consider devices which take as inputs numbers from the interval [0, 1], and choose a value from [0, 1] to output.
-(Outputs are modeled by a function CHOOSE from behaviors of nodes running the devices to the interval [0, 1].)
+Here, we consider devices which take as inputs numbers from the interval [0,1], and choose a value from [0,1] to output.
+(Outputs are modeled by a function CHOOSE from behaviors of nodes running the devices to the interval [0,1].)
 As before, assume simple approximate agreement can be reached in the triangle graph G. Consider the following three scenarios from the indicated behavior in the covering graph S.

 Again, each scenario is also a scenario in a correct behavior of G. In the first scenario, the only value C can choose is 0.
 In the third, the only value A can choose is 1.
-This means the values chosen by A and C in the second scenario are 0 and 1, so that the outputs are no closer than the inputs, violating the agreement condition.
+This means the values chosen by A and C in the the second scenario are 0 and 1, so that the outputs are no closer than the inputs, violating the agreement condition.

-The general case of $|G| \leq 3m$ and the connectivity bounds follow as for Byzantine agreement. $\Box$
+The general case of $|G| \leq 3f$ and the connectivity bounds follow as for Byzantine agreement.

-6.2 ( $\varepsilon$ , $\delta$ , $\gamma$ )-Agreement
+6.2. (ε,δ,γ)-Agreement